jfr3000/drip/.gitlab/issue_templates/bug-template.md

 [ ] Android _number_
 [ ] iOS _number_

-### which drip version are you using
+### which drip version number are you using

-_On your phone go to ➞ menu on the top right ➞ about, scroll to the very bottom and find the number_
+_On your phone go to ➞ menu on the top right ➞ about, scroll to the very bottom and find the version number_

 ### how did it happen

-_after what, always/sometimes, is it reproducable(how)?_
+_what triggered the bug/behavior, always/sometimes, is it reproducible(how)?_

 ### describe how it looks or add screenshot